Tipping other members

 A quick heads-up on "balance"

-Tipping uses each server's own spendable balance — a per-server pot the community runs for fun rewards.
-It's separate from your network-wide Points reputation score, and separate from your XP.
-So tipping never touches your reputation or your level — it just moves this one in-server balance around.
+Tipping uses each server's own spendable balance, a per-server pot the community runs for fun rewards.
+It's separate from your network-wide Network Points reputation score, and separate from your XP.
+So tipping never touches your reputation or your level.
+It just moves this one in-server balance around.

-Many servers simply call this balance "Points," but a server can rename it to fit its theme (you might see "Tokens," "Gems," or anything else).
+By default this balance is called Coins, but a server can rename it to fit its theme.
+You might see "Tokens," "Gems," or anything else, and a server is even free to call it "Points" — so if you see that word next to a single server's name, it's this in-server balance, not your network-wide Network Points.
 Whatever it's called, it works the same way.

 How to tip